cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

    2. Initialize `input` with pixel data from `rTex`
 3. If using CPU
    1. Initialize `input` with pixel data from `rTex`
-   2. download Tensor data to `float` array
+   2. Download Tensor data to `float` array
    3. Call the appropriate preprocessing function for the current model type
    4. Update `input` with the new color values